keddelzz/chronoid/README.md

 # Chronoid

-Chronoid is a small tool, which was created for capturing a series of screenshots for timelapses.
+Chronoid is a small tool, for capturing a series of screenshots for timelapses.
 As of now the programm is a command line application.

+This is a reimplementation of Chronoid in [Scala](http://www.scala-lang.org/).
-Its first implementation was used during [Ludum Dare](http://ludumdare.com/compo/) 32.
+Its first version was used during [Ludum Dare](http://ludumdare.com/compo/) 32.
 Timelapses, which were created using the first implementation and [ffmpeg](https://ffmpeg.org/), can be found [here](https://www.youtube.com/playlist?list=PL0AsE1_PyxNFTE7ABEH2vosiW4yMXz3IO).